idshdx/fs-test/be/README.md

 - `config/` - This folder contains express configurations, both with the route config
 - `app/controllers` - This folder contains the route definitions for our API.
 - `app/models` - This folder contains the schema definitions for our Mongoose models.

+Mentions:
+Does not include numeric and incrementing IDs.